FlUxIuS/V2Gdecoder/README.md

  -x,--xml            XML format
 ```

-To get it work, the directory "./schemas" should be in tool's root directory.
+To get it work, the directory "./schemas", containing V2G grammar, should be in tool's root directory.

 ### Decoding data